kolkhis/tech-notes/homelab/storage-rebuild.md

     boot code.
 It has no filesystem, no files, no mountpoint.

-    In UEFI boot systems, `/dev/sda1` will contain BIOS boot instructions for backwards compatibility, even if the disk is in EUFI mode.
+    In UEFI boot systems, `/dev/sda1` will contain BIOS boot instructions for backwards compatibility, even if the system is in UEFI mode.
 Make sure to check it.

 Check to make sure the new array exists and is healthy.